-Social anxiety disorder is the most common of anxiety disorders, and is characterized by intense fear and discomfort in social situations that impede a person's ability to function in their daily life.
+Social anxiety disorder is the most common of anxiety disorders., It is an intense fear and discomfort in social situations that impede a person's ability to function in their daily life.
 Doing simple things like meeting new people, making a good impression at job interviews, or going out with friends becomes highly challenging if not impossible.

-If you have been diagnosed with or suspect you might have social anxiety disorder, it is important to know about the various treatment options available to you.
+If you have been diagnosed with or suspect you might have social anxiety disorder, it is helpful to know about the various social anxiety disorder treatment options available to you.

 Social Anxiety Can Be a Challenge

 People think of social anxiety as a form of shyness.
 But it is much more than that.
 Human beings need social experiences, and many people with social anxiety experience a considerable amount of sadness and depression as a result of their isolation.
-For those that are looking for relief, take my free 7 minute anxiety test now.
+For those that are looking for relief, take my free 7-minute anxiety test now.

 This article will discuss several social anxiety treatments, with information that includes: